-Let $\mathcal{X}$ be a smooth and projective Deligne-Mumford stack over $\mathbb{C}$ and let $X$ be the coarse moduli space of $\mathcal{X}$.
-The moduli space of semistable $G$-Higgs bundles over $\mathcal{X}$ was constructed by C. Simpson in \cite{Simp2010}, who showed this is, in fact, a quasi-projective scheme.
-The moduli problem of Higgs bundles over Deligne-Mumford stacks has been more generally studied in \cite{Sun191} and \cite{Sun201} by the second author.
+Let $\mathcal{X}$ be a smooth projective Deligne-Mumford stack over $\mathbb{C}$ and let $X$ be the coarse moduli space of $\mathcal{X}$.
+The moduli space of semistable $G$-Higgs bundles on $\mathcal{X}$ was constructed by Simpson in \cite{Simp2010}, who showed this is, in fact, a quasi-projective scheme.
+The moduli problem and also moduli space of Higgs bundles on Deligne-Mumford stacks has been more generally studied in \cite{Sun191} and \cite{Sun201} by the second author.